RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 # Deploying Thinfinity Workspace
 ### All the configurations using defaults

-In this tutorial we will be Thinfinity Worspace v7 with the default configuration.
-We will focus on the in the simplest installation, which involves deploying all components on a single server.
+In this tutorial we will be deploying Thinfinity Workspace v7 with the default configuration.
+We will focus on the simplest installation, which involves deploying all components on a single server.

 Requirements
 ============